CytronTechnologies/RisingHF-gateway/README.md

 This installer targets the **SPI version** of the board.

-## Manual Installation on Raspbian image
+## Manual Installation on Raspbian Image

+- Connect Raspberry Pi to Ethernet or WiFi
 - Use raspi-config utility to **enable SPI** and also **expand the filesystem**:

         $ sudo raspi-config